rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 During the data cleanning process, we can see that it is biased for some of the digits/symbols, as it contains 12000 images for some symbol and 3000 images for others.
 To remove this bias, reduce the number of images in each folder to approximately 4000.

 ## BUILDING MODELS
+You can have more details by walking through our 2 Jupyter notebooks.

 In this project, we only built the model for recognizing math operators.
-We used prebuilt handwritten number recognition model from our previous project (MNIST project).
+We used prebuilt handwritten number recognition model `handwritten_model.h5` from our previous project [(MNIST project)]().

 ### 1. Extracting Features